Obscure2020/Obscure-MC-ResPacks/3x Font DEV/Modrinth_Readme.md

 ## Powers of Two _vs._ Multiples of 16
 To make a long story short, the community of people who create Minecraft resource packs got addicted to the Powers of Two.
 It is therefore easy to find resource packs that are 8x, 16x, 32x, 64x, 128x, or even larger.
 But Minecraft's GUI Scale setting doesn't operate on Powers of Two. **It operates on Multiples of 16.**

-Minecraft's default, inbuilt textures are 16x16 pixels, commmonly abbreviated to 16x.
+Minecraft's default, inbuilt textures are 16x16 pixels, commonly abbreviated to 16x.
 When you adjust the GUI Scale setting, you're actually selecting an integer multiple of 16x for the display scale of all GUI menus, buttons, and text.

 **1 times 16 = 16x.** The default, the familiar.\
 **2 times 16 = 32x.** Double the resolution of the default!
 [Faithful](https://modrinth.com/resourcepack/faithful-32x) is a great longstanding example.\